JAlcocerT/JAlcocerT/content/blog/entrep-podcast.md

 2. Bring the astropod theme

-3. Edit the `./src` content via the Flask Web App
+3. Edit the `./src` content via the Web App

 ---